mendix/docs/content/refguide/sap/sap-leonardo-connector.md

 ### 4.3 DetectFace

 This implements the [**Inference Service for Face Detection (face-detection)**](https://api.sap.com/api/face_detection_api/resource) service of SAP Leonardo Machine Learning Foundation.
 It takes an image and detects faces in the images, if any, and returns information declaring boundary box per face, for every image.
+A description of the service can be found on the SAP site here: [Inference Service for Face Detection](https://help.sap.com/viewer/b04a8fe9c04745b98ad8652ccd5d636f/1.0/en-US/3c58688fc6b14c8faf80fa5e99d88e32.html).

 ![DetectFace action](attachments/sap-leonardo-connector/detect-face-input.png)